An important part of Saskatchewan’s electoral system is the provincially-financed program that supports registered political parties and candidates.

 In order to be eligible for reimbursement, a registered political party’s candidates must have received at least 15 percent of the valid votes cast.
 Eligible parties may have up to 50 percent of appropriate election expenses reimbursed, once their chief official agent submits an audited election expense return.

 Candidates who receive at least 15 percent of the valid votes cast in their constituency are also eligible for reimbursement.
-Candidates may be reimbursed up to 60 percent of their election expenses once their business manager submits their audited election expense return.
+Candidates may be reimbursed up to 60 percent of their election expenses once their financial agent submits their audited election expense return.

-After election day business managers must file a Candidate Return of Election Expenses form (E-412), in order to have their candidate’s nomination deposit refunded.
+After election day financial agents must file a Candidate Return of Election Expenses form (E-412), in order to have their candidate’s nomination deposit refunded.

 Auditors are responsible for preparing and submitting the election expenses return of a registered political party or individual candidate.